cbishop76/PC2HASS/README.md

 ## Script Usage

-Add an additional rest command in `configuration.yaml' E.g. This one would activate the "TV Only - 4k.xml" profile.
+Add an additional rest command in `configuration.yaml' Available commands:
-Change the xml filename to suit any profile you have saved.
+* "pcres_load","data": use the filename of any xml profile you have saved
+* "pcapps_load","data": use the filename of a shortcut (lnk or url) in the apps folder

+E.g. This one would activate the "TV Only - 4k.xml" profile.
 ```
 rest_command:
     pc_4k: